knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 - Useless features become technical debts

 2 factors to consider when evaluating whether a feature is good
+- **Feature importance**
-- Feature importance - measured by how much that model’s performance deteriorates if that feature or a set of features containing that feature is removed from the model (e.g. XGBoost build-in feature importance, SHAP(SHapley Additive exPlanations), [InterpretML](https://github.com/interpretml/interpret))
+  - measured by how much that model’s performance deteriorates if that feature or a set of features containing that feature is removed from the model
+  - E.g. XGBoost build-in feature importance, SHAP(SHapley Additive exPlanations), [InterpretML](https://github.com/interpretml/interpret)
-- Feature generalization
+- **Feature generalization**
+  - Two aspects to consider with regards to generalization - *feature coverage* and *distribution of feature values*
+    - Feature coverage - percentage of the sample that has values for this feature
+    - Distribution of feature values - if the set of value appear in train and test data is inconsistent, it might be a problem

 # Chapter 6: Model Development and Offline Evaluation